softleader/container-yaml-generator/README.md

-    -e --extend <extend>      extend default definition (default: true) -f --file <file>          specify an alternate definition file (default: Containerfile) -e --encoding <encoding>  specify an encoding to read definition file (default: utf8) -r --replace <replace>    searches a string, or a regular expression and replaces to a new string in generated YAML.
-    -V, --version             output the version number
+    -e --extend <extend>      extend default definition (default: true) -f --file <file>          specify an alternate definition file (default: Containerfile) -e --encoding <encoding>  specify an encoding to read definition file (default: utf8) -r --replace <replace>    searches a string, or a regular expression and replaces to a new string in generated YAML -V, --version             output the version number
     -h, --help                output usage information